 Anna enjoys a busy career as a free-lance violinist.
-She has been invited to perform with the Royal Philharmonic Orchestra, City of Birmingham Symphony Orchestra, City of London Sinfonia, English Symphony Orchestra and Welsh Chamber Orchestra among many others.
+She has been invited to perform with the Royal Philharmonic Orchestra, City of London Sinfonia, English Symphony Orchestra and Welsh Chamber Orchestra (currently Principal 2nd Violin) among many others.
 Crossover work has included National Symphony Orchestra with artists such as Katherine Jenkins, Russell Watson and Catrin Finch.
 Recording work has included albums for singer songwriters David Jenkins and Coyote Grove, and for composer Dom Mason.

 Pit orchestra work has taken Anna to major theatres and venues across the UK, such as The New Alexandra Theatre in Birmingham, Aberystwyth Arts Centre, Wolverhampton Grand Theatre and Buxton Opera House.

 Having been born into a family of professional musicians, Anna started her studies at an early age.
 She studied violin with Malcolm Latchem of the Academy of St Martin in the Fields and with David Gregory of the City of Birmingham Symphony Orchestra.
 As an student, she played with The English Mozart Players and also appeared as a soloist on BBC radio 2.